fraawlen/cassette/doc/spec.md

 ```

 Returns a pseudo-random double ranging from `min` to `max`.
-Because the internal RNG is an LCG, as long as the initial seed is not modified (either by the caller program or with [`SEED_OVERRIDE`](#seed)), the same value will be returned between different reloads.
+Because the internal RNG is an LCG, as long as the initial seed is not modified with [`SEED_OVERRIDE`](#seed), the same value will be returned between different reloads.

 <div align="right">[ <a href="#toc">back to top</a> ]</div>